ymitsos/FortiGate-AP-HA/README.md

-## This template set is designe for A/P HA in Azure.
+## This template set is designed for A/P HA in Azure.
 The following are created:
 	- vnet with five subnets
                 or uses an existing vnet of your selection.
 If using an existing vnet, it must already have 5 subnets.
 	- three public IPs.
 The first public IP is for cluster access to/through the active FortiGate.
 The other two PIPs are for Management access